kdanielmorais/Biom_plotting/README.md

 Each time the script is used he reproduces the version and his github link.
 He will reproduce two following entrance exemples as well:

-> For a BIOM: Rscript SeedandBiom.R -c BIOM -m otu_table.biom -l Order -o plot_order
+> For a BIOM: Rscript BiomandSeed_plotting_16S.R -c BIOM -m otu_table.biom -l Order -o plot_order
-> For a SEED: Rscript SeedandBiom.R -c SEED -f otu_table.txt -t taxonomical_classification.txt -l Order -o plot_order
+> For a SEED: Rscript BiomandSeed_plotting_16S.R -c SEED -f otu_table.txt -t taxonomical_classification.txt -l Order -o plot_order

 In the archives setted in Github there is a biom file, a metadata for the biom, a otu table .txt for seed and a taxonomic for seed to be used as examples.